COALAIP/specs/README.md

 Reference code implementations are [here](IMPLEMENTATIONS.md).

 COALA IP is a community effort.
 [Here's](CONTRIBUTING.MD) how to contribute to this doc, or to the code.
 Main contributors are listed at the bottom; thanks everyone!
 Don't be shy -- please give us your questions, suggestions or feedback:)

+What follows here is the whitepaper, including full-on specifications.
+Here we go...

 ## Abstract